Permission to Use

 - whether the material is being used for non-profit purposes.

-In lieu of an e-mail, you may send a letter to:
+In lieu of an e-mail, you may also send a letter to:

 California History Room